shanteacontrols/OpenDeck/app/boards/README.md

 Use board-layer `.conf` files for low-level Zephyr board setup.
 Use target-level `.conf` files for OpenDeck target support decisions, such as disabling USB MIDI or USB DFU on a target that uses a board family where other targets may still enable it.
+Target-level `network.conf` is optional and applies to both firmware and bootloader when that image enables network transport.
+Use it for network-driver tuning that belongs to the OpenDeck target hardware, not to every target using the same Zephyr board layer.

 Board-layer `common.overlay` files under `app/boards/zephyr/<board>/` are optional and own low-level DTS changes shared by firmware, MCUboot, and the OpenDeck bootloader,